alipzsh/knowledge-base/encoding.md

   showing characters that aren't in the ASCII table: > --> &gt;

 - html attributes are decoded automatically in the browser: <a href="&#x61" ... --> ... href="a" ...
+  (this is perhaps because characters with special meaning need to be encoded in the document so they need to be escaped)
 - character references get decoded automatically (at least in html attribute)

 # Unicode